Board of Trustees

 Brendon Silcock – Chair

 Brendon’s governance experience covers both not for profit and commercial organisations.
-His 25 year career is predominately in infrastructure, construction and maintenance, he is experienced in delivering complex and multi-disciplinary projects.
+His 30 year career is predominately in infrastructure, construction and maintenance.
+Brendon has been a team leader on volunteer builds in Nepal and Cambodia with Habitat for Humanity as well as a previous Board Chair for the Nelson/Tasman Affiliate.

 Chris is a business person who runs her own consultancy.
 She is involved in a new business start-up and devotes one-third of her time to the not-for-profit world.
 She has had over 25 years of experience in business, working as an HR professional and whilst at Downer, as Executive General Manager of Human Resources, she volunteered through VSA for an assignment in Timor Leste.
 This experience changed her life.
 Her passion for people in the world of work has extended to a passion for how people in the face of adversity can best live their lives.